Dropping Daylight: History

-Early Years
+Early years

 Dropping Daylight began when the original members (Sebastian Davin, Rob Burke and Jacob "Jake" Englund) were in junior high under the name "Associated Mess".
-Jake had the vision and worked with local officials in their hometown to start a youth center featuring live music - giving roots to The Garage.
+Jake had the vision and worked with local officials in their hometown to start a youth center featuring live music—giving roots to The Garage.
 Associated Mess performed there with Aaron Burke on drums and Jake on guitar.
-Jake switched to drums when Aaron left to attend University.
+Jake switched to drums when Aaron left to attend university.
 Sebastian, Rob and Jake gigged around Minneapolis during high school.

 Sui Generis

-In 2001, Sebastian and Jake attended the Berklee College of Music Sebastian and Jake worked on many recordings with other students but Sebastian's original singer songwriter music, Englund's drumming + management and vision and Tim Paul Winer - a friend, student and studio musician, worked on a handful of original songs together.
+In 2001, Sebastian and Jake attended the Berklee College of Music Sebastian and Jake worked on many recordings with other students but Sebastian's original singer songwriter music, Englund's drumming and management and vision and Tim Paul Winer—a friend, student and studio musician, worked on a handful of original songs together.
 Liking the sound of it they called former Associated Mess member, bassist, Rob Burke who was looking through a dictionary and found the band name "Sui Generis."
-Sebastian and Jake left Berklee, with a 10 song original record in production, and began playing regional rock shows with Sebastian on Piano and Vocals, Rob on Bass, and Jake on drums and managing the group.
+Sebastian and Jake left Berklee, with a 10-song original record in production, and began playing regional rock shows with Sebastian on Piano and Vocals, Rob on Bass, and Jake on drums and managing the group.
 The group needed a guitar player and recruited Sebastian's then 14-year old brother, Seth, to round out the band.

 Sue Generis

-Between 2002 and 2003, the group played rock shows with beloved bands Quietdrive, Down and Above, and Papa Roach among the 40 - 50 shows per year around the Mid-West.
-Promoter Rich Best of Live Nation combined with Producer Chris Grainger, and Jon Delange played key roles in getting the self titled Sui Generis Record into the hands of Music Business Attorney Charles J. Biederman and Vice President of A&R for Epic Records + Sony Music, Pete Giberga.
-The band realized that a prior Sui Generis from Argentina, would create confusion and copyright issues and changed the band name to "Sue Generis" and released another independent record entitled "Back to Nowhere" Then, Jeff and Chris helped get the band last minute date at the 2004, SXSW at the Blind Pig on 6th Street Hundreds of Music Business Professionals attended the show that night which started a buzz of activity around the band which led to courting from Record Labels, Management Teams, Booking Agencies, and many performances.
+Between 2002 and 2003, the group played rock shows with beloved bands Quietdrive, Down and Above, and Papa Roach among the 40 to 50 shows per year around the Midwest.
+Promoter Rich Best of Live Nation combined with Producer Chris Grainger, and Jon Delange played key roles in getting the self titled Sui Generis Record into the hands of Music Business Attorney Charles J. Biederman and Vice President of A&R for Epic Records and Sony Music, Pete Giberga.
+The band realized that a prior Sui Generis from Argentina, would create confusion and copyright issues and changed the band name to "Sue Generis" and released another independent record entitled "Back to Nowhere".
+Then, Jeff and Chris helped get the band last minute date at the 2004, SXSW at the Blind Pig on 6th Street Hundreds of Music Business Professionals attended the show that night which started a buzz of activity around the band which led to courting from Record Labels, Management Teams, Booking Agencies, and many performances.
 The group built a team with Bill Silva and Creative Artist Agency leading the vision laid by the group in early years.